mrocklin/thesis/computations-software.md

 #### Example use of `computations`

-We use `computations` to construct a simple program.
-The following example uses `SYMM` and `AXPY`, a routine for vector addition, to create a complex composite computation.
-It then introduces copy operations and generates human readable Fortran code.
+We now demonstrate `computations` by constructing a simple program.
+The following example uses `SYMM` and `AXPY`, routines matrix multiplication and vector addition, to create a complex composite computation.
+It then introduces tokens and copy operations to generate human readable Fortran code.

 Specific instances of each computation can be constructed by providing corresponding inputs, traditionally SymPy Expressions.
 We generate an instance of `SYMM`, here called `symm`, that computes `X*Y` and stores the result in `Y`.